opensafely/documentation/docs/ehrql-new-tutorial.md

    where you load some data,
    then perform computations on that data as each line of the analysis code runs.

+## Example dataset definition 2: Working with multiple tables

+### OpenSAFELY's data contracts

+!!! todo

+### The different data types

+!!! todo

+## Example dataset definition 3: `Frame`s and `Series`

+### What `Frame`s and `Series` represent

+!!! todo

+### Operators on `Frame`s and `Series`

+!!! todo

+## Example dataset definition 4: Data special cases

+### Date handling

+!!! todo

+### Missing values

+!!! todo

+## Example dataset definition 5: Codelists

+### Loading a codelist

+!!! todo

+### Checking if a code is in a codelist

+!!! todo

+## Example dataset definition 6: Filtering and aggregation

+### Filtering values

+!!! todo

+### Aggregating values

+!!! todo

+### Combining everything together

+!!! todo

+## Conclusion

+!!! todo

+    This should:

+    * wrap up the tutorial
+    * briefly summarise what has been covered
+    * point to other information that a reader might want next

 ## Ideas and concepts to include

+!!! todo

+    Perhaps give some simple exercises for users to try to solve?
+    Maybe with need to use the reference?

+!!! todo

+    Is there some way of templating the filenames for dataset definitions and CSVs?
+    So that we have a single reference to update?